 Our continuous integration system will notice when a new version has been tagged on the public repository, and it will run docker image builds (for ARM and x86 CPU architectures) from it.
 These docker images will be pushed to our public Docker Hub account, which will then be seen by the Updater service that is running on any currently operating nodes.
 That service will prompt the user via a dashboard notification that a new update is available, and provide a link to the changelog.

-(Coming soon) Casa Node operators will be able to verify the code that their node is running by inspecting the git checkout inside of a running container.
+At the moment, verification that the code running on the node matches the code in the repository is tricky and requires manually creating fingerprints of the entire file structure.
+In the future we want Casa Node operators to be able to verify the code that their node is running by inspecting the git checkout inside of a running container.
 So, for example, if you wish to verify the Casa Dashboard code:

 docker exec -it dashboard bash

 Copy the recent commit hash and search for it in the Dashboard repository.

 This will be possible once we update our build process to create git checkouts of the new open source repositories rather than simply copying the source files.

 Responsible Disclosure Policy

 Today we are also announcing a responsible disclosure policy, which you can view here.
 We welcome input from security researcher to help keep our users safe!

 If you want to run the Casa Node software on your own hardware, you can run the docker images directly from our DockerHub.
 Note that building your own images from sources is not easy.
 The build process is quite complex and involves several code repositories.

 We have designed the Casa Node to be user friendly for people who are running the software on a device, but haven’t spent much time simplifying the build & installation process.